CSHL-comp-neuro-vision/website/source/2024/lecture_notes.md

 ### Suggested Readings

 • <a href="../_static/pdfs/duncker/adelson-2000-illusions-chapter.pdf"> Adelson, E.H.
 (2000).
 Lightness Perception and Lightness Illusions.
-(Chapter in The New Cognitive Neurosciences). </a>  \
+(Chapter in The New Cognitive Neurosciences). </a>\
-• <a href="../_static/pdfs/duncker/bishop-EM-chapter.pdf">Bishop, C/.M.
+• <a href="../_static/pdfs/duncker/bishop-EM-chapter.pdf">Bishop, C.M.
 (2006) Mixture Models and EM.
 (Chapter 9 in Pattern Recognition and Machine Learning). </a>\
 • <a href="../_static/pdfs/duncker/cunningham-yu-2014-natureneuro.pdf">Cunningham, J.P. & Yu, B.M.
 (2014).
-Dimensionality reduction for large-scale neural recordings.</a>
+Dimensionality reduction for large-scale neural recordings. </a>\
 • <a href="../_static/pdfs/duncker/ernst-banks-2002-nature.pdf">Ernst M.O. & Banks, M.S.
 (2002).
-Humans integrate visual and haptic information in a statistically optimal fashion.</a>
+Humans integrate visual and haptic information in a statistically optimal fashion. </a>\
 • <a href="../_static/pdfs/duncker/olshausen-field-1996a-nature.pdf">Olshausen, B.A. & Field, D.J.
-(1996).  of simple-cell receptive field properties by learning a sparse code for natural Images.</a>
+(1996).  of simple-cell receptive field properties by learning a sparse code for natural Images. </a>

 <br/>